 You can easily make chili con carne in your slow cooker, crockpot or instant pot, but you need to sear the meat first for best results.

-To do so, cook down your peppers and onions and brown the seasoned meat in a pan first, then add them to your slow cooker along with the remaining ingredients.
+To do so, cook down your peppers and onions and brown the seasoned meat in a pan first with oil or bacon fat, then add them to your slow cooker along with the remaining ingredients.

 Slow cook on low for 4-6 hours, or on high for 2-3 hours, until the meat cooks through and the flavors meld.
 Stir it up occasionally.
 Then, serve in bowls with your favorite fixings.
 Super easy!

-I usually like to keep my toppings simple and serve it with spicy chili flakes and fresh chopped cilantro, and sometimes sliced roasted jalapenos or serrano peppers.
+I usually like to keep it simple with spicy chili flakes and fresh chopped cilantro, and sometimes sliced roasted jalapenos or serrano peppers.

 Storage and Leftovers